charlesrocabert/SigmaFGM/README.md

     ../build/bin/SigmaFGM_simulation <parameters>

-The command line parameters are described below (see <a href="https://doi.org/10.1111/evo.14083">Rocabert et al. (2020)</a> for details on mathematical terms).
-Other non-essential parameters are also available, and are described by typing in a terminal:
+The command line parameters are described below (see <a href="https://doi.org/10.1111/evo.14083">Rocabert et al. 2020</a> for details on the mathematical terms).
+Other non-mandatory parameters are also available, and are described by writing the following command line in a terminal:

     ../build/bin/SigmaFGM_simulation -h